BizTecBritain/React-Vite-project-creation/README.md

-# React Vite project creation
+# React Vite project creation and Github Pages Upload
 1. Install Node.js with all dependencies
 2. Open react folder in cmd (ADMIN)
 3. Run the following